Haima 2

-The Haima 2 is a subcompact hatchback produced by Haima.
+The Haima 2 is a subcompact car produced by Haima.

 Overview

 The styling of the Haima 2 heavily resembles the second-generation Mazda2, and could be easily mistaken for a Mazda product styling wise.
 A 1.3 or 1.5 liter engine was available paired to a 5-speed manual or a 6-speed Getrag automatic transmission.
 Prices starts from 53,900 yuan to 68,900 yuan.

 2013 facelift

 A facelift in 2013 mainly changed the styling of the front and rear bumpers.